mpenet/hayt/README.md

 ```

 This is still a SNAPSHOT version, but we should have a proper release
-in a matter of days, once documentation and testing are completed.
+in a matter of days, once documentation and testing are complete.

 ## Usage